The Ultimate Guide to the Perfect Time and Materials Contract

 First and foremost, it’s essential to understand that while this is far from an ideal situation to land in, you are where you are.
 But being informed and prepared can make a world of difference in getting the job done, decreasing disruption and supporting those around you.

-So, let’s begin by breaking down some cost management basics.
-Then, roll up your sleeves for 15 practical tips you can apply to start cutting costs today.
+So, let's begin by breaking down some cost management basics.
+Then, roll up your sleeves for 15 practical tips you can apply to create a working cost reduction strategy and start cutting costs today.

-The first step to effectively cutting costs within your overall cost management strategy is to define cost management.
-You’ll then differentiate between some of the most prevalent cost management tools strong leaders turn to and decipher where each fits into your current circumstances.
+The first step to effectively reduce costs and save money within your overall cost management strategy is to define cost management.
+You'll then differentiate between some of the most prevalent cost management tools strong leaders turn to and decipher where each fits into your current circumstances.

 The most common cost management terms are often mistakenly used interchangeably, causing miscommunication and clarity issues.
 What are the differences?

 The most immediate cost management strategy, cutting costs prioritizes organizational expenditure slashing to improve profitability.
-These acts are typically implemented during economic downturn or when companies are at risk of financial distress.
+These acts are typically implemented during economic downturns or when companies are at risk of financial distress.

 It’s critical to avoid over-cutting costs, which puts your company at risk should demand increase or more costs be incurred unexpectedly.

-To balance cost management, strategies that cut costs are complemented, supported or avoided with more proactive tactics such as cost reduction and cost avoidance measures that help maintain financial health and the competitive edge.
+To balance cost management, cost-cutting strategies are complemented, supported, or avoided with more proactive tactics such as cost reduction and cost avoidance measures that help maintain financial health and a competitive edge.

 Common cost reduction examples (good news, they’re much less painful!):

-Cost reduction enhances your organization’s ability to invest into new areas and ultimately supports future growth.
+Cost reduction enhances your organization's ability to save money to invest in new areas and business operations and ultimately supports future growth.

-The preemptive actions you put in place to reduce or prevent incurring unnecessary future costs fall under the cost avoidance arm of cost management.
-Also referred to as “soft savings,” these efforts are not reflected on the balance sheet and don’t impact the EBITDA since they avoid future spending.
+The preemptive actions you put in place to lower costs or prevent incurring unnecessary future costs fall under the cost avoidance arm of cost management.
+Also referred to as “soft savings,” these efforts are not reflected on the balance sheet and don't impact the EBITDA since they avoid future spending.

 Common cost avoidance examples (easier on the nervous system!):